 He has performed the Rachmaninoff Concerto No. 3 with Russia’s Mariinsky Theater Orchestra in Saint Petersburg, and returns this season to perform the Tchaikovsky Concerto.
 He has also performed with the Russian National Orchestra, Bolshoi Symphony Orchestra, Moscow Philharmonic Orchestra, Kazakh State Philharmonic Orchestra and Israel Philharmonic.

-Mr. Lando was invited to play at the grand opening of Steinway and Sons in Beijing, has collaborated with violinists Julian Rachlin and Daniel Hope on the Rising Stars Series in Munich, and has given solo and chamber music concerts at the National Center for Performing Arts in Beijing, Kissinger Sommer in Germany, Ravinia Festival in Chicago, Louis Vuitton Foundation in Paris, Samos Young Artist Festival in Greece, Dinard International Music Festival in France, Jupiter Symphony Chamber Players in New York City, and Jay Pritzker Pavilion at Chicago’s Millennium Park.
+Mr. Lando was invited to play at the grand opening of Steinway and Sons in Beijing, has collaborated with violinists Julian Rachlin and Daniel Hope in Munich, and has given solo and chamber music concerts at the National Center for Performing Arts in Beijing, Kissinger Sommer in Germany, Ravinia Festival in Chicago, Louis Vuitton Foundation in Paris, Samos Young Artist Festival in Greece, Dinard International Music Festival in France, Jupiter Symphony Chamber Players in New York City, and Jay Pritzker Pavilion at Chicago’s Millennium Park.

 Dedicated to making classical music accessible to his own generation, Maxim Lando has been featured on CNN’s Best of Quest, NPR’s “From The Top,” Russian TV-Kultura, BBC Radio 4 and WQXR.
-A big proponent of Sing For Hope’s mission, he served as a last-minute replacement for Lea Salonga at its 2017 Gala.
+A proponent of Sing For Hope’s mission, he served as a last-minute replacement for Lea Salonga at its 2017 Gala.

-Winner of the Gold Medal at the 2017 Berliner International Music Competition, Maxim Lando is an Artemisia Akademie Fellow at Yale University, an alumnus of the Lang Lang International Music Foundation, and a student of Hung-Kuan Chen (YCA Alumnus) and Tema Blackstone at Juilliard Pre-College.
+Winner of the Gold Medal at the 2017 Berlin International Music Competition, Maxim Lando is an Artemisia Akademie Fellow at Yale University, an alumnus of the Lang Lang International Music Foundation, and a student of Hung-Kuan Chen (YCA Alumnus) and Tema Blackstone at Juilliard Pre-College.